tdwg/bdq/tg2/_review/docs/supplement/index.md

 For Quality Control, MultiRecord Measures may be defined to return a count of Response.value of COMPLIANT for validations, and thus can provide a measure of how fit a data set is for some purpose, and what sort of work would be required to make it fit for that purpose.

-## 3 Tests
+## 3 Developing the Tests

-More details??

 ### 3.3 Tests and Data Dimensions

-We identified four fundamental aspects of biodiversity-related data that we needed to cover with the tests: Name (taxonomic information); space (geographic location); time (temporal terms) and other (all other terms such as dwc:basisOfRecord).
+We identified four categories of information elements of biodiversity-related data that we needed to cover with the tests: Name (taxonomic information); space (geographic location); time (temporal terms) and other (all other terms such as dwc:basisOfRecord).
 A record without a taxonomic name, a location or a date has limited value.
 Three tests in this standard specifically target records with no name, space or time values.

 #### 3.4 Types of Test